 The first responsibility of the new social leadership will be to implement SRM until the danger of runaway global warming has passed.
 This should be done on a multilateral basis if possible, but unilateral action may well be necessary.

 Although the risks associated with SRM are real and serious, they must be assessed in the context of the present existential threat.
 Conventional discussions ignore this context and thus falsify the assessment.
 Consider an analogy.
-If a bus is headed towards a cliff and the driver is unconscious, the rational approach for an intervening passenger is to quickly grab the wheel and then steer away from danger.
+If a bus is headed towards a cliff and the driver is unconscious, the logical approach for an intervening passenger is to quickly grab the wheel and then steer away from danger.
 In doing so the risk to bus occupants should be minimized – it would be better to steer into a field than a brick wall.
 This is the template for an emergency response: do what is necessary, as quickly as possible, at minimum risk.

 Applying this template to the GHG crisis, SRM must be implemented as quickly as is technically feasible while minimizing the potential damage to humankind and nature.